nikitautiu/learnhtml/notes/Semantic-Data-From-Websites-Using-Deep-Learning.md

 #### [A hybrid approach for content extraction with text density and visual importance of DOM nodes - Song et al. 2012](papers/song-hybrid.md)
 #### [Learning Block Importance Models for Web Pages - Song et al. 2004](papers/song.md)
 #### [pix2code: Generating Code from a Graphical User Interface Screenshot](papers/pix2code.md)
+* 2 main components:
+* **CNN** for transforming raw visual input into an intermediary learned representation
+* **RNN** to perform language modeling on textual description associated with the input image

 ### Conclusion